nautobot/nautobot-app-golden-config/README.md

 A plugin for [Nautobot](https://github.com/nautobot/nautobot) that intends to provide context around golden configuration.

+**This version is currently in Beta and will require a rebuild of the database for a 1.0 release.**

 # Overview

 You may see the [Navigating Overview](./docs/navigating-golden.md) documentation for an overview of navigating through the different areas of this plugin.
 You may also see the [FAQ](./docs/FAQ.md) for commonly asked questions.